The Distance Learning Office provides support for staff through the following:

 - Distance Learning Advisory Board

 - Student Support Email templates

-Note: The Directory and Guide are also available in hard copy from the Distance Learning Office
+Note: The Distance Learning Information and Support Booklet for Staff is also available in hard copy from the Distance Learning Office.

 These additional background notes may also be of interest to distance education staff: